 Eggs are great in the lunchbox, in fact they are a fabulous source of protein- and protein keeps little brains ticking right until the last bell.
 But how do you cook perfect hard boiled eggs?
+It's a simple, no fancy equipment needed process that everyone should be able to do!
+Let me teach you my method for perfect hard boiled eggs.

 The first step in this whole equation is FRESH EGGS!
 The fresher the better.
 Then, you need to store them in the fridge.
 It's important because it helps to keep them fresh.